laumagg/laumagg.github.io/pages/xbpmmm.markdown

 By incorporating breath sensors and actuators, XBPMMM establishes a connection between players' physical sensations and the virtual or real-world environments.
 This connection enables players to immerse themselves in the narrative and explore socially relevant issues on a more profound level, fostering a sense of agency and engagement.

-**Artists:** Janne Kummer, Anton Krause, Steph Holl-Trieu, Philisha Kraatz, Codi Körner & Johannes Aue
+**Artists:** Janne Kummer, Anton Krause, Steph Holl-Trieu, Philisha Kraatz, Codi Körner & Johannes Aue. <a href="https://xr-unites.fki.htw-berlin.de/en/current-artistic-fellows/" target="_blank">Further information.</a>

 **Development:** <a href="https://xr-unites.fki.htw-berlin.de/en/xbpmmm/">XR_Unites team</a>, University of Applied Sciences Berlin & Lena Biresch (desktop version)